infn-datacloud/webapp-rgw/docs/contrib/react-hooks.md

 ## Service Provider

-In order to use the `useUnicorns` hook, the hook must be called within its own [Context Provider](https://react.dev/reference/react/useContext).
+In order to use the `useUnicorns` hook, it must be called within its own [Context Provider](https://react.dev/reference/react/useContext).

 Continuing with the above `Unicorns` service example, `AwesomeComponent` must